Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Volume enclosed by flux surfaces

-The only known analytic examples of these fields {(with bounded $u$ orbits)} are axisymmetric, where $u= \partial_\phi$ in cylindrical coordinates (so $\tau = 2\pi$).
-It is an open question whether there are any other exactly quasisymmetric fields, although fields with non-axisymmetric quasisymmetry can be constructed to a high degree of accuracy \cite{LP22}.
+The only known analytic examples of these fields {(with bounded $u$ orbits)} are axisymmetric, where $u= \partial_\phi$ in cylindrical coordinates (the vector field with $\dot{\phi}=1, \dot{r}=0, \dot{z}=0$) (so $\tau = 2\pi$).
+It is an open question whether there are any other exactly quasisymmetric fields, although~fields with non-axisymmetric quasisymmetry can be constructed to a high degree of accuracy~\cite{LP22}.

-The conditions $L_u \beta = 0$ and $L_u \Omega = 0$ imply that $i_u \beta$ is a closed form.
-Assuming there is no homological obstruction {(it is enough to suppose that each homology class in dimension 1 can be realised by an orbit of some linear combination of $u$ and $B$)}, this further implies that $i_u \beta$ is exact, i.e.~there exists a function $\Psi$ such that $i_u \beta = d\Psi$, typically known as \emph{flux} or \emph{label function}.
-It follows that both $u$ and $B$ are tangent to the level sets of $\Psi$, and that the bounded components of the level sets are tori.
+The conditions $L_u \beta = 0$ and $L_u \Omega = 0$ imply that $i_u \beta$ is a closed form, i.e.,\ $\int_\gamma B \times u \cdot dl$, and, along a path, $\gamma$ is unchanged under continuous deformation of the path preserving the ends.
+Assuming there is no homological obstruction (one might want to assume that every loop is contractible to a point but~is stronger than necessary and rules out toroidal geometry; it is enough to suppose that each homology class in dimension 1 can be realised by an orbit of some linear combination of $u$ and $B$), this further implies that $i_u \beta$ is exact; i.e.,~there exists a function $\Psi$ such that $i_u \beta = d\Psi$ ($B\times u = \nabla \Psi$).
+It follows that both $u$ and $B$ are tangent to the level sets of $\Psi$, $\Psi$ is a \emph{flux} or a \emph{label function}, and~that the bounded components of the level sets are~tori.

-Using the volume-preserving property and the conditions in (\ref{quasisymm_cond}), \cite{mackay2024volume} provides the following formula.
-Choose a $u$-line $\gamma$ and a point $x \in \gamma$, then \begin{thm} $dV = \tau\, T(\Psi)\, d\Psi$ \end{thm} where $T >0$ is the first {time} for which the flow of $B$ starting at $x$ returns to $\gamma$ (which can be proved to depend on $x$ through only $\Psi(x)$).
-As computing the \emph{return time} $T(\Psi)$ requires a 1D integration, the entire volume calculation is thereby reduced to a 2D integral.
-For clarity, the return time $T(\Psi)$ corresponds to the time between two successive crossings of a fieldline on $S$ with a $u$-line $\gamma$, while $\mathsf{T}$ in (\ref{V_general}) corresponds to the time between two crossings through a given transverse disk $D$.
+Using the volume-preserving property and the conditions in (\ref{quasisymm_cond}), ref.~\cite{mackay2024volume} provides the following formula.
+Choose a $u$-line $\gamma$ and a point $x \in \gamma$, then \begin{thm} $dV = \tau\, T(\Psi)\, d\Psi$, {where} the {return time} $T>0$ is the first time for which the flow of $B$ starting at $x$ returns to $\gamma$. \end{thm}

+The return time can be proved to depend on $x$ through only $\Psi(x)$.
+As~computing the return time $T(\Psi)$ requires a 1D integration, the~entire volume calculation is thereby reduced to a 2D integral.
+For~clarity, the~return time $T(\Psi)$ corresponds to the time between two successive crossings of a fieldline on $S$ with a $u$-line $\gamma$, while $\mathsf{T}$ in (\ref{V_general}) corresponds to the time between two crossings through a given transverse disk $D$.

-This result generalises to the case of a magnetic field with \emph{weak quasisymmetry} \cite{RHB20}; this is defined by requiring
+This result generalises to the case of a magnetic field with \emph{{weak quasisymmetry}} \cite{RHB20}; this is defined by requiring

+The only relevant consequence for the volume formula is that now the value of $\tau$ is in general a function of $\Psi$.
+The~extended result is the following: \begin{thm} $dV = \tau(\Psi)\, T(\Psi)\, d\Psi$. \end{thm}